Pairing and duality of algebraic quantum groupoids: . Pairing and duality of algebraic quantum groupoids

 \defin Assume that there exist unital left and unital right actions of one algebra on the other defined by the equalities

 for $a,b\in A$ and $a',b'\in A'$.
 Then we call the pairing of the algebras \emph{admissible}. \edefin

 That the right action $\tl$ of $A'$ on $A$ is \emph{unital} means that all elements of $A$ are a linear combination of elements of the form $a\tl a'$ where $a\in A$ and $a'\in A'$.
 Similarly for the other actions. \ssnl These assumptions are quite natural in the theory.
 They are assumed e.g.\ for a pairing of multiplier Hopf algebras, see Lemma 2.3 of \cite{Dr-VD}.
-Moreover, it turns out that also for the examples we consider further, this condition is satisfied. \snl Now let $(A,\Delta)$ and $(A',\Delta')$ be weak multiplier Hopf algebras.
-We denote by $T_1,T_2$ and $T'_1,T'_2$ the canonical maps of $(A,\Delta)$ and $(A',\Delta')$ respectively.
-Recall the formulas from Equation (\ref{eqn:1.1}).
+Moreover, it turns out that also for the examples we consider further, this condition is satisfied.
+The conditions allow us to extend the pairing as follows. \prop Assume that $A$ has local units.
+Then there is a pairing of the multiplier algebra $M(A)$ with $A'$ satisfying and characterized by